-It doesn’t always give the full picture: bear in mind that “lots of people are well” isn’t a catchy headline.
+It doesn’t always give the full picture: remember, journalists pick out the news that they want to share.
 Constantly seeing soundbite news can just make you more anxious.

 Please do not believe everything you see on social media.
 It’s great for catching up with friends and family, but not as a source of health advice.
 And be careful about sharing advice someone emails to you.
 If you want to know the facts about coronavirus, go to Public Health England or the NHS websites.